Research

 C: At even higher magnification a sinusoid is shown, with both types of scavenger cells shown (the liver sinusoidal endothelial cells – LSECs) can be seen to make up the lining of the sinusoid, whereas liver macrophages (a.k.a.
 Kupffer cells – KCs), colored blue, are located on the LSEC lining.
 At this high magnification the LSECs can be seen to contain nano sized pores (a.k.a. open fenestrae, about 100 nm in diameter).

 D: At this submicroscopic magnification clearance receptors on the LSEC surface are shown.
 One of the receptors has bound a blood borne compound (green) in order to clear it from the circulation (also clearly shown above, in Animation 2).
-The next event (not shown here) is rapidl receptor internalization into the LSEC cell body, bringing the bound compound to the interior of the LSEC to be metabolized.
+The next event (not shown here) is rapid receptor internalization into the LSEC cell body, bringing the bound compound to the interior of the LSEC to be metabolized.